ahmadjoya/ahmad-quno-challange-frontend/README.md

 ## Deadline

-You have a week to return this challenge to our HR department, however this challenge was designed not to take much more than a few hours (hopefully).
+You have a week to return this challenge to our HR department, however this challenge was designed not to take much more than a 3-4 hours (hopefully).
 We are mindful of your time.

 In order to deliver the challenge, simply send the link to public repository back to us.